 - Browser, operating system, and device

 Google Optimize is another feature from Google that helps businesses understand their customers.
 On this platform, you can make multiple pages that are all live.
-Shoppers will be taken to a random selection of the pages until Google has enough data to make a judgement on the best page.
-Once the campaign is complete, you’ll have a recommendation of the best page of the bunch.
+Shoppers will be taken to a random selection of the pages until Google has enough data to make a judgment on the best page.
+Once the campaign is complete, you’ll have a recommendation for the best page of the bunch.

 What Are Some Ways I Can Improve My eCommerce Conversion Optimization?